 10th Heritage Award Dinner

-Saturday, April 18
+Saturday, April 18, 2026

-We invite you to join us in recognizing the 2026 Museum of the Big Bend Heritage Award inductees, Tom and Val Beard.
+The 10th Heritage Award Dinner honored the 2026 Museum of the Big Bend Heritage Award inductees, Tom and Val Beard.
 The Beards are longtime supporters of the Museum of the Big Bend and regard the museum as a critical introduction to the colorful history of our region and to the history of ranching in Far West Texas.

 Tom and Val Beard have lived on, operated and worked together on Leoncita Ranch for the past 53 years.
 Leoncita has been in Tom’s Kokernot family for over a hundred years.
 While Tom grew up in San Antonio and Dallas, he spent his childhood summers on family ranches, learning the skills required to manage a large Far West Texas Ranch.
 Beard graduated from St. Marks High School in Dallas, earned a B.A. from Yale University and then worked on Wall Street.
 He returned to Texas, attaining a J.D. from the University of Texas in 1973.
 Tom, while still in law school founded Leoncita Cattle Company and remains its President.
 Today, Leoncita Ranch is a commercial cow-calf, Red Angus operation with an active Wildlife Management program.